 From the Egyptians to the Babylonians, to the Greeks, and Romans, the growing body of knowledge known as Astrology spread across the world.
 Why?
 Because it works.
 Success with predicting weather and natural disasters evolved into more sophisticated and complex theories and beliefs.
 These allowed devotees to take another leap and use the mapping of the celestial bodies to understand and predict events in the lives of human beings.

 Soon it was not just farmers who relied on Astrology, but also kings and rulers kept cosmic savvy advisors by their sides.
 Great philosophers and mathematicians including Ptolemy, Plato, Aristotle, Copernicus and Sir Isaac Newton were among those scientists who experimented with the application of theories of astronomy and astrology.
 Hippocrates, the famous Greek physician is quoted as saying “A physician without a knowledge of Astrology has no right to call himself a physician.”
 Historically Astrology has been used to plan important actions ranging from declaring war to celebrating a wedding.

 Throughout the history of Astrology, various cultures adopted these principles in one form or another.
 Systems were revised and adapted.
 In some cases, cultures developed their own fairly unique versions and interpretations.
-For example, the Chinese Astrological system includes five elements (fire, wood, earth, metal, and water) and 12 animals.
+For example, there are 5 chinese zodiac elements (fire, wood, earth, metal, and water) and 12 animals.
 Today, Vedic and Western Astrology are probably the most popular and prevalent systems, with Western Astrology also known as Tropical, being the most familiar.
 (As a Western Astrologer, this article reflects my understanding and experience with this version.)